mongodb/specifications/source/command-monitoring/command-monitoring.rst

 *2. Why are document sequences included as BSON arrays?*

 The OP_MSG wire protocol was introduced in MongoDB 3.6, with document sequences as an optimization for bulk writes.
-We have chosen to represent these OP_MSGs as single command or reply documents for now, until a need for a more accurate (and perhaps better-performing) command monitoring API for document sequences has been demonstrated.
+We have chosen to represent these OP_MSGs as single command documents for now, until a need for a more accurate (and perhaps better-performing) command monitoring API for document sequences has been demonstrated.

 *3. Why is BSON serialization and deserialization optional to include in durations?*